panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 and create `cat` and `dog` objects when instantiaging the class.

-The answe is that even when using `class` syntax under the hood prototypes are used.
+The answer is that even when using `class` syntax, under the hood prototypes are used.
 ES2015 `class` syntax is a syntactic sugar on top of prototypal inheritance.

 The above code snippet is equivalent to the following: